 - The best way to recharge is with solar panels.
 All boondockers who dedicate themselves to living off-grid, eventually install solar panels.
 Read, “How Much Solar Do I Need for my RV?“

 - Nearly all boondockers outfit their vehicles with several batteries.
 Read, “How Much Battery Power for Boondocking Will I Need?“

 How Much Water Do I Need?

-The amount of fresh water you have on hand is what will most decide how long you can boondock…
+The amount of fresh water you have on hand is what will decide how long you can boondock…

 - If your RV has a water tank, black tank, gray tank… You should test the capacity of your water tank by filling it completely with water, and then head out on a boondocking trip to see how long it lasts.
 Make sure your black tank and gray tank are completely empty before heading out, for the same reason.